 Using the timing of the maximum value of the envelope of the stacked cross correlation for the component with the maximum ratio between the maximum value of the envelope of the stacked cross correlation and the root mean square, we computed the corresponding depth of the source of the tremor for all the locations of the source of the tremor.
 We did the same analysis for the eight arrays of the experiment.
 Figure 5 and 6 show respectively a map of the depth of the source of the tremor, and a map of the distance between the source of the tremor and the plate boundary, alongside with the depth of the low-frequency earthquake families observed by Sweet et al. (2019) and Chestler and Creager (2017).
 In the region located in the middle of the arrays, where tremor have been recorded by several nearby arrays, there is a good agreement between the depth of the source of the tremor, the depth of the low-frequency earthquake families, and the depth of the plate boundary.
-Tremor and low-frequency earthquakes located in the southwestern part of the area tend to be shallower, whereas tremor and low-frequency earthquakes located in the northeastern part of the area tend to be deeper, which correspond to the dipping direction of the subducting oceanic plate.
-The distance from the source of the tremor to the plate boundary stay smaller than a few kilometers in the central area that is well covered by the arrays.
+Tremor and low-frequency earthquakes located in the southwest tend to be shallower, whereas those located in the northeast tend to be deeper, which correspond to the dipping direction of the subducting oceanic plate.
+The distance between the tremor and the plate boundary remains smaller than a few kilometers in the central area that is well covered by the arrays.